 Bills, magazines, coats that don’t fit in the closet–the living room and dining room are both areas ripe for attracting clutter.

 - Start with trash/recycling.
 Old magazines get tossed in the recycling bin, random bills get tossed in a “to shred” pile.
 If you have a lot of either of these categories, take 15 minutes to find all the magazines/catalogs, 15 minutes for bills and other to-shred items, then 15 minutes for trash.

 - Use the bin method.
-Using the color-coded bins for family members you picked up earlier, do a sweep of the living room area, placing misplaced items to the bin of their rightful owner.
+Using the color-coded bins for family members you picked up earlier, do a sweep of the living room area, placing misplaced items in the bin of their rightful owner.
 Budget a time window of 15 minutes per family member.